MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Availability targets

-Availability targets define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
+Measurement targets for availability define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
 Service Level Objectives (SLOs) are a standard way to evaluate availability targets for the end-to-end user experience.
 SLOs are defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

+#### Set your availability objective

 The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be regarded as dependencies.
 Some of those dependencies might be individual SLOs of software services (and the responsible team), to be improved over time.
 A mature declaration of the overall SLO should still indicate the business target for that workload, not just a composite of those dependencies.
 For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99%.

+For the workload owner, objective setting exercises are driven by financial goals where business requirements are mapped to measurable metrics.
+The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

+Stakeholders set estimates for user experience, which can comprise several flows.
+Identify the flows that are critical from the perspective of the user.

+They take into consideration, for example, how an hour of downtime for a flow during regular business hours can result in a loss of $X in monthly revenue.
+This dollar amount is compared to the estimated cost of designing and operating that flow.
+Decision makers must discuss the tolerance of external budgetary influences to decide if the extra costs and management burden for reliability is worth the risk of losing revenue.
+Or is the SLO too low to maintain the reputation.

-For a workload owner, SLOs can be the driver for many technical decisions.
+For the workload architect, SLOs can be the driver for many technical decisions.
 For example,

 - Serve as a critical input into architectural decisions when you consider additional dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
 Also help the workload team prioritize efforts on reliability, new feature development, and other task.